Modern Hopfield Networks Require Chain-of-Thought to Solve $\mathsf{NC}^1$-Hard Problems: Preliminaries

 The input query pattern is denoted as $x \in \mathbb{R}^d$, while memory patterns are represented by the matrix $\Xi = [\xi_1, \ldots, \xi_M] \in \mathbb{R}^{d \times M}$.
 Hopfield models are associative memory models based on energy functions, where the stored memory patterns $\Xi$ correspond to the local minima of these energy landscapes.
 For a given input query $x$, the model retrieves the most similar memory pattern by employing energy minimization algorithms, referred to as retrieval dynamics $\mathcal{T}$, initialized at $x$.

 In \cite{rsl+21}, the Modern Hopfield Model is introduced with a specific energy function $E$ and retrieval dynamics $\mathcal{T}$, which are further incorporated into deep learning frameworks due to their relation to transformer attention mechanisms \cite{vsp+17}.
 This approach enhances performance and provides a theoretical guarantee of exponential memory capacity.
-The energy function is defined as:
+The energy function is defined as: $ E(x) = -\mathrm{lse}(\beta, \Xi^\top x) + \frac{1}{2}\langle x, x \rangle, $ where the retrieval dynamics is given by